All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How long should I try a medication before deciding to switch?

-We generally recommend staying on a medication for at least 3-4 months at the maximum tolerated dose before concluding it is not effective enough.
+We generally recommend staying on a medication for at least 3-4 months at the maximum tolerated dose before concluding it isn't effective enough.
 Some patients need time to reach the higher doses where the most significant weight loss occurs.
 Switching too early may mean you never experienced the medication's full potential .

 Will I lose the progress I made on my first medication?